-A chlorinated pool isn’t suitable to receive the delegates of the conference.
+A chlorinated pool isn’t suitable to receive the many sea gods at this conference.
 Only VIP water will do.
 This is where Hydros comes in — this Greek god is busy filling the pool with primordial H2O and he has an endless supply.

 Hydros is kind of like a rooster still living in his egg.
 According to mythology, he was born at the moment of creation and hung around in the primordial waters.
 Eventually, it became his permanent realm.

 He might be a homebody, but his children — Cronus and Ananke — created the world.
 Forget cute toddlers.
 Hydros had offspring with serpentine coils which they used to crush the cosmic egg.
 And from that egg came Life that split into Air, Earth, Heaven, and Sea.

 Hydros gives you a thumbs up to show that the pool is full.
 You close the valve on his water truck and sigh.
 It’s going to be a weird day.

 Ceto — Sea Goddess from Ancient Greece

 - Realms: Water, dangerous sea creatures

 - Family: Child of Pontus and Gaea; married to her brother Phorcys; the mother of a menagerie of terrifying children